100 Notable alumni of

 -

 Svend Robinson is a Canadian politician.
-He was a Member of Parliament (MP) from 1979 to 2004, who represented suburban Vancouver-area constituencies of Burnaby for the New Democratic Party (NDP).
-He is noted as the first member of Parliament in Canadian history to come out as gay while in office.
-In 2004, he pled guilty to stealing an expensive ring and decided not to run in the June 2004 election.
+He was a member of Parliament (MP) from 1979 to 2004, representing suburban Vancouver-area constituencies in the city of Burnaby for the New Democratic Party (NDP).
+He was the first member of Parliament in Canadian history to come out as gay while in office.
+In 2004, he pleaded guilty to stealing an expensive ring and decided not to run in the June 2004 election.
 At the time, he was one of the longest-serving members in the House of Commons, having been elected and re-elected for seven consecutive terms.
-In the 2019 Canadian federal election, Robinson was the NDP candidate for the riding of Burnaby North-Seymour, but lost to the Liberal incumbent Terry Beech by 1,560 votes.
+In the 2019 Canadian federal election, Robinson was the NDP candidate for the riding of Burnaby North—Seymour but lost to Liberal incumbent Terry Beech by 1,560 votes.

 -